mike-ward/mike-ward.github.io/_posts/2009-03-25-the-one-car-experiment.md

 ---
 layout: post
-title:  The One Car Experiment
+title: 'The One Car Experiment'
 ---
 Last November when the lease came up on our Chevy Trail Blazer, we did something a bit unusual.
 We turned in the vehicle and elected not to lease another.